 We started with my personal collection.
 We contacted museums and private collectors and tried to persuade them to provide us with photographs of their pieces.
 The Estate of Eugene Von Bruenchenhein allowed us to make use of photos of the paintings in their possession.
 We contacted galleries who had sold pieces over the years.
 Many had preserved photographs of them, and we persuaded some of them to let us use them.
 We ran ads in cities like Milwaukee and Chicago, where we knew there were meaningful numbers of paintings, and asked owners to send us photos of their paintings.

 The most direct way into EVB’s mind is through his art.
 It’s actually the only way.
 Even his relations and his close friends don’t have much to tell us about what EVB was thinking.
 There are some hints in his journals and the few hours of tape recording he left behind, but most of what there is to know is in the paintings themselves.
-Using titles he gave some of the paintings, we’ve organized them into 22 galleries.
-Recognizing his central themes and motifs should get you more quickly into the heart of the maze.
+We’ve organized the paintings into three groups.
+For an introduction, the “128 of EVB’s Best” brings together some of his most exciting pieces.
+The “Thematic” galleries are meant to help the viewer identify repeated ideas in his work.
+And to get a sense for the breadth and development of EVB’s artistry, the “Chronological” galleries provide images of 600 of his paintings, in order from first to last.

 The photographic quality of our collection varies.
 For about 80% of the images, we were able to get high resolution digital scans.
 We designed the site so that you can expand each piece to the full dimensions of your computer screen, and the image quality for the scanned paintings is excellent.
 In some cases, however, we didn’t have much to work with—a casual snapshot, or an old photo taken under bad lighting.
 If the painting was powerful, we included it anyway.
 We hope we will be able to replace some of these low-quality images with better ones, over time.
 Where we know who owns the painting, that’s possible.
 If the painting has vanished, there may never be more to see than an old photo.